Dream-Launch-Studios/saas-guys/PRD.md

 Overview and Purpose
 This platform is an AI-powered documentation assistant for coding projects, especially those involving AI tools.
 It guides developers from project conception to finished documentation.
 The tool automatically generates key planning documents—Product Requirement Documents (PRDs), technical workflows, design prompts, etc.—saving time and reducing errors.
 In other words, it acts as an “AI companion” that streamlines the entire planning process.
 Users sign up (e.g. via Google) and then describe their project’s idea, features, and goals; the system then produces well-structured documents for that project.
 The purpose is to eliminate the manual effort of writing specs and to integrate smoothly with AI coding tools, ensuring every new project starts with a clear, comprehensive blueprint.
 User Personas
 AI Developer – A software engineer building applications with AI assistance.
-They need a fast way to define and document new projects, leveraging AI tools (like Copilot or Claude) effectively.
-CodeGuide explicitly targets “developers seeking a solution to streamline project documentation and integrate AI tools”.
+They need a fast way to define and document new projects, leveraging AI tools (like Copilot or Claude) effectively. vibedocs explicitly targets “developers seeking a solution to streamline project documentation and integrate AI tools”.
 This persona values time-saving and clarity in project specs.

 Technical Lead / Project Manager – Oversees development teams.
 They use the platform to generate or review project plans and PRDs.
 They need standardized, high-quality documentation to guide the team’s work and to ensure all project requirements are captured.